socrtwo/excel2ged/README.md

 # excel2ged
-Get newer versions at SourceForge_net.txt
+New versions are also available at SourceForge_net

-Newer versions of Excel2GED are available at:
+New versions of Excel2GED are also available at:

 https://sourceforge.net/projects/excel2ged/
 https://sourceforge.net/projects/excel2ged/files/
 https://sourceforge.net/projects/excel2ged/files/excel2ged_v3/

 Enjoy!